Boris Johnson stresses loyalty to May in leaked text - ITV

-LONDON British foreign minister Boris Johnson has urged Conservative Party members of parliament to give Prime Minister Theresa May their full support in a group text message, ITV reported on Sunday.
+LONDON (Reuters) - British foreign minister Boris Johnson has urged Conservative Party members of parliament to give Prime Minister Theresa May their full support in a group text message, ITV reported on Sunday.

 British newspapers have been awash with speculation that Johnson will soon mount a leadership challenge after May gambled away a parliamentary majority in an election she did not need to call.